sam-hosseini/freelancing-in-finland/README.md

 Practically, your accountant assumes responsibility for it and will do it herself/himself, but remember that if your accountant fails to do so, you yourself are responsible.
 Therefore, check before the deadlines if the VAT reports have been done.

-* **Send EU VAT Recapitulative Statement reports**, *recurring* obligation: if you're invoicing a EU company, you need to [report its details](https://www.vero.fi/en/businesses-and-corporations/taxes-and-charges/vat/international-commerce/intra-community-trade/eu-vat-recapitulative-statement/).
+* **Send EU VAT Recapitulative Statement reports**, *recurring* obligation: if you're invoicing an EU company, you need to [report its details](https://www.vero.fi/en/businesses-and-corporations/taxes-and-charges/vat/international-commerce/intra-community-trade/eu-vat-recapitulative-statement/).
 This obligation is similar to *VAT reports* in the sense that it's fully your responsibility that this report is done correctly and on time, even though your accountant will do this for you.

 * **Send payroll reports**, *recurring* obligation: if you're taking out salary, *Employer Contribution report* and *Income Register report* must be done.